e-tweedy/BikeSafePA/.ipynb_checkpoints/README-checkpoint.md

 * ...is on average lower when the collision involves an aggressive driving behavior, but may be higher or lower depending on the type of aggressive driving behavior
 * ...is not increased by wearing a bicycle helmet at moderate to high speeds

-### Policy recommendations based on BikeSafePA results
+### Policy recommendations based on BikeSaferPA results

-Based on the results of BikeSafePA's SHAP values, I would recommend the following actions to be taken in an effort to reduce the incidence of serious cyclist injury and cyclist fatality (as well as cyclist crashes in general) in Pennsylvania:
+Based on the results of BikeSaferPA's SHAP values, I would recommend the following actions to be taken in an effort to reduce the incidence of serious cyclist injury and cyclist fatality (as well as cyclist crashes in general) in Pennsylvania:

 1. Increasing cyclist education efforts regarding:
     * Safer riding practices around trucks and commercial vehicles